 Several types of medication are available for outpatient treatment of COVID-19 in SLO County:

 Paxlovid is a take-at-home course of pills that is very effective at treating COVID-19 and preventing severe illness.
-It is widely available free of charge at pharmacies in SLO County and through participating Test to Treat sites.
+It is widely available at pharmacies in SLO County and through participating Test to Treat sites, often at no cost.

 - Who: This treatment is recommended for people ages 50 and older, and those ages 12 and older with certain risk factors, including common conditions such as physical inactivity.
-Most adults and some teens meet these criteria and are recommended to receive Paxlovid.
+Most adults and some teens meet these criteria.

 - When: This treatment is most effective when taken in the first five days of illness -- the sooner, the better.